Government Shutdown Assistance: Don’t navigate a government shutdown alone—discover how we can support you. Learn More.

 A new friendship created online, or an old acquaintance is requesting your assistance to receive money.
 They may ask you to cash a check or provide your personal login information to deposit checks or transfer funds into your checking account because they are unable to receive money in their own account.
 Be sure to verify who they are and their request before assisting them.

 You receive a check in the mail unexpectedly, or an anticipated check is greater than agreed upon.
-Do not deposit the check!
+Do not deposit the check or send any money off!
 Let us review the check for you to ensure it's valid before you deposit it.

 Scammers often request payments be made via gift card.
 This typically happens when making an online purchase on an unfamiliar website, in an online romance, and refund or overpayment scams.
 If you are unsure about a payment request, contact us and we will be happy to assist.